 A review of randomized controlled trials that explored the effect of Kegel exercises for men on urinary and fecal continence and sexual dysfunction found that strengthening the pelvic floor muscles significantly improved urinary continence and erectile function.
 The author noted that it would be “prudent for all men to exercise their pelvic floor muscles to maintain normal pelvic floor function.”
 (Dorey 2005)

-How Do Kegel Exercises for Men Work?
+How Do Kegel Exercises Increase Sexual Health?

 To do Kegel exercises, you repetitively clench or tighten the pubococcygeus (PC) muscle, which is a muscle that stretches from the pubic bone to the tail bone.
 The PC muscle supports the pelvic organs and also forms the floor of the pelvic cavity, which is why it is sometimes referred to as the pelvic floor muscle.
 Whenever you try to prevent the flow of urine or the passing of gas, you clench your PC muscle.
 When you do Kegel exercises, this is the muscle you want to work.

 You can become familiar with the feel of the PC muscle if you practice stopping and starting your urine stream a few times in mid-urination.
 When you do this, do not tighten your abdominal, buttock, or thigh muscles, just the PC muscle, and do not hold your breath.
 Contract the PC muscle and hold for five seconds, then relax.
 This equals one repetition.
 Do 20 to 40 repetitions twice a day to start, and work your way up to 60 reps twice a day.
 Kegel exercises can be done while sitting, standing, or lying down.
 If you do them lying down, choose a firm surface and tilt your pelvis upward.